 Product Type: Assessment.
 The Facilitator Guide includes everything you need to lead a successful training session.

 Target Audience: Team-Work & Team-Roles is appropriate for all types of teams.
-It can be used with new teams to identify how they prefer to work together.
+It can be used with new teams to identify how they prefer to work together and their team strengths.
 It also can be used with experienced teams who want to analyze their work preferences.

 Measures: Participants' effectiveness in work roles.

 Time Required: 1.5 hours.

 What to Order

 The Facilitator Guide includes background information, administrative guidelines, step-by-step workshop outline, and sample participant materials.
 Facilitator materials will be available as a digital download link in your order confirmation.

 Paper Assessment 5-Pack: Order One Pack for Up to Five Participants.